-- The field dimensions are 20 yards wide by 54 yards long with two 5-yard end zones, and a line-to-gain at the 18-yard line of each end.
-No-run zones are located 5 yards out from each end zone ONLY.
-There are NO "no-run zones" near the 18-yard (line-to-gain) lines. - 2.
+- 1. The field dimensions are 20 yards wide by 50 yards long with two 5-yard end zones, and a line-to-gain at midfield.
+No-run zones are located 5 yards out from each end zone and on each side of the midfield line to gain. - 2.
 No-run zones are in place to prevent teams from conducting power run plays.
 While in the no-run zones (a 5-yard imaginary zone before each end zone), teams cannot run the ball in any fashion.
 All plays must be pass plays.
 Pass plays after a hand-off ARE allowed (pass must be thrown from behind the line of scrimmage). - 3.
 Stepping on the boundary line is considered out of bounds. - 4.
 Each offensive team approaches only one no-run zone in each drive (5 yards from the goal line). - 5.
 NOTE If local/stage health restrictions are in place, coaches/players MUST practice social distancing on their sidelines and encourage bench personnel to wear face coverings.